 - Air is continually pumped by a 12 volt pump into a length of poly tubing inserted halfway into the larger porous tube.
 This air pump is always On.

-- Air bubbles are distributed via the porous tube and forced through the surrounding wet soil.
+- Air bubbles are distributed via the porous tube and forced through the surrounding wet growth medium.

 Step 6: Soil

-- They also plug the holes in the grow tube, containing the soil within.
+- They also plug the holes in the grow tube, containing the growth medium within.